Trajectories in interlaced integral pencils of 3-dimensional analytic vector fields are o-minimal: Introduction

-The notions of the previous paragraph make sense for any $n \ge 2$.
-To make sense of question (a) in the case $n=3$, we recall the following definitions from \cite{Can-Mou-San2}: let $\gamma, \gamma':[a,\infty) \into \R^3$ be two analytically non-oscillatory, differentiable curves such that $\trg \cap \tr{\g'} = \emptyset$.
-We say that they are \textbf{interlaced} if, for some system $(x,y,z)$ of analytic coordinates at the origin, there are $b,b' \ge a$, $\varepsilon > 0$ and differentiable functions $u,v,u',v':(0,\varepsilon] \into \R$ such that $\trg_b=\{(x,u(x),v(x)):\ 0 < x \le \varepsilon\}$ and $\tr{\g'}_{b'}=\{(x,u'(x),v'(x)):\ 0 < x \le \varepsilon\}$, and such that the vector $(u(x)-u'(x),v(x)-v'(x))\in\R^2$ spirals around the origin as $x\to 0^+$.
-We say that $\trg,\tr{\g'}$ are \textbf{subanalytically separated} if there exists a subanalytic map $\sigma$ from a neighborhood of $\trg\cup\tr{\g'}$ into $\R^2$ such that $\sigma(\trg)\cap\sigma(\tr{\g'})$ is a finite set of points.
-The main result of \cite{Can-Mou-San2} relates these two notions in the following situation: an \textbf{integral pencil of $\xi$ at the origin} is a maximal collection of trajectories of $\xi$ at the origin all having the same sequence of iterated tangents.
-We call an integral pencil $\II$ of $\xi$ at the origin \textbf{analytically non-oscillatory} if every trajectory of $\II$ is analytically non-oscillatory.
-In \cite[Th\'eor\`eme 1]{Can-Mou-San2} it is proved that, if $\II$ is an analytically non-oscillatory integral pencil of $\xi$ at the origin, then either every pair of disjoint trajectories in $\II$ is interlaced, in which case we call $\II$ an \textbf{interlaced pencil}, or every pair of disjoint trajectories in $\II$ is subanalytically separated, in which case we call $\II$ a \textbf{subanalytically separated pencil}.
+The main result of \cite{Can-Mou-San2} relates these two notions in the following situation: an \textbf{integral pencil at 0 of $\xi$} is a maximal collection of trajectories at 0 of $\xi$ all having the same sequence of iterated tangents.
+We call an integral pencil $\II$ at 0 of $\xi$ \textbf{analytically non-oscillatory} if every trajectory of $\II$ is analytically non-oscillatory.
+In \cite[Th\'eor\`eme 1]{Can-Mou-San2} it is proved that, if $\II$ is an analytically non-oscillatory integral pencil at 0 of $\xi$, then either every pair of disjoint trajectories in $\II$ is interlaced, in which case we call $\II$ an \textbf{interlaced pencil}, or every pair of disjoint trajectories in $\II$ is subanalytically separated, in which case we call $\II$ a \textbf{subanalytically separated pencil}.